kaycebasques/kayce.basqu.es/src/sabbatical/prologue.md

-I think of my sabbatical as a conscious decision to draw down my money reserves in order to replenish my time reserves and to make the most of my finite energy reserves (or maybe even replenish my energy reserves by having more time to focus on nutrition, exercise, etc.).
+I think of my sabbatical as a conscious decision to draw down my money reserves in order to replenish my time reserves and to make the most of my finite energy reserves (or maybe even replenish them by having more time to focus on nutrition, exercise, etc.).

 ### Money does not equal wealth